 Paper Birch (Aboriginal Peace tree) – native to Alberta, the birch was also planted in the natural area.

-A commemorative plaque will be installed at the tree-planting site in Rundle Park in Edmonton
+A commemorative plaque at the tree-planting site in Rundle Park in Edmonton

-450 shrubs and small trees were planted by Capital Power employees in the residential community of Lakeview.
+450 shrubs and trees were planted by Capital Power employees in the residential community of Lakeview.

 450 trees and shrubs were planted in the Village by Capital Power employees, elected officials and community groups.